Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies: Empirical Results

 \section{Empirical Results}

-Our empirical results have had an impact on the open-source ecosystem, with \cref{alg:exact-matching} successfully integrated into Hugging Face Transformers \citep{wolf2020transformers}—the most widely adopted library in the AI field, boasting over 138,000 GitHub stars, more than 265,000 repositories, and 5,000 open-source packages that depend on it.
-Thanks to its versatility and broad applicability, \cref{alg:exact-matching} has become the default inference pipeline behavior, enabling efficient speculative decoding for heterogeneous vocabularies across diverse applications.
+Our empirical results have had an impact on the open-source ecosystem, with \cref{alg:exact-matching} and \cref{alg:vocabs-intersection} successfully integrated into Hugging Face Transformers \citep{wolf2020transformers}—the most widely adopted library in the AI field, boasting over 145,000 GitHub stars, more than 378,000 repositories, and 6,000 open-source packages that depend on it.
+Thanks to their versatility and broad applicability, \cref{alg:exact-matching} and \cref{alg:vocabs-intersection} had become the default inference pipeline behavior (in October 2024 and February 2025, respectively), enabling efficient speculative decoding (SD) for heterogeneous vocabularies across diverse applications.
 The open-source community has quickly embraced our approach to heterogeneous SD, unlocking any model to serve as a drafter, driving widespread adoption and enabling potential further enhancements by engineers and researchers.
 Its seamless integration into existing workflows has empowered practitioners to achieve substantial improvements in inference efficiency with minimal effort.
 This broad adoption underscores the practical utility and robustness of our approach in real-world scenarios.
-The rapid uptake of our algorithms demonstrates their effectiveness across a diverse range of model pairs and datasets.
+The rapid uptake of our algorithms demonstrates their effectiveness across a diverse range of model pairs, tasks, and hardware setups.
 The following section presents only a selection of examples.

-\cref{table:gemma} shows the average output tokens per second for various models, tasks, and temperatures.
-The results are averaged over $30$ prompts from the dataset.
-For both datasets, both \cref{alg:exact-matching} and \cref{alg:vocabs-intersection} achieve a higher throughput than autoregressive decoding.
-For the CNN Daily Mail dataset, \cref{alg:exact-matching} achieves the highest throughput, even more than homogeneous speculative decoding. \cref{table:benchmark} benchmarks the decoding algorithms for various models and tasks in detail.